Mould Exposure Symptoms: Health Effects and When to Test

 • Increased allergies or chemical sensitivities

-These effects often explain why symptoms persist even when standard blood markers appear “normal”.
+These wider effects often help explain why symptoms persist even when standard blood markers appear normal.

-Mycotoxins can interfere with normal biological function at multiple levels.
+Mycotoxins may interfere with biological function across multiple systems.

-• Suppression of immune defences, increasing infection risk
+• Suppression of immune defences, increasing susceptibility to infection

 Neurological Effects

-• Increased free radical activity damages cells and mitochondria
+• Increased free radical activity may place pressure on mitochondria

-• Reduced antioxidant capacity impairs cellular repair and energy production
+• Reduced antioxidant capacity can affect cellular repair and energy output

 • Gut lining irritation

-Mycotoxins are stored in tissues and excreted intermittently, meaning they may not affect standard markers until later stages.
+Mycotoxins are often stored in tissues and released intermittently, meaning they may not significantly alter routine markers in the early stages.

 • “Your results are normal”

-Our Mycotoxin Test uses an easy non-invasive urine sample, taken at home, to assess exposure to mould-related toxins that may be impacting health beneath the surface.
+My Atlas offers a non-invasive Mycotoxin Test using a home urine sample to assess mould-related toxin exposure that may be affecting health beneath the surface.

 • 40 mould species